NTIA/scos-sensor/README.md

 ## Overview of scos-sensor Repo Structure

 - configs: This folder is used to store the sensor_definition.json file.
+  - certs: CA, server, and client certificates.
 - docker: Contains the docker files used by scos-sensor.
 - docs: Documentation including the [documentation hosted on GitHub pages](
   <https://ntia.github.io/scos-sensor/>) generated from the OpenAPI specification.
+- drivers: Driver files for signal anaylzers.
 - entrypoints: Docker entrypoint scripts which are executed when starting a container.
+- files: Folder where task results are stored.
 - gunicorn: Gunicorn configuration file.
 - nginx: Nginx configuration template and SSL certificates.
 - scripts: Various utility scripts.